 Enter Vince McMahon.

 Vince had quietly been exploring a purchase of WCW for some time.
-One of the hold-ups was the fact that WCW aired on TBS/TNT, and the WWF had an exclusive television deal with Viacom.
+One of the hold-ups was that WCW aired on TBS/TNT, and the WWF had an exclusive television deal with Viacom.
 Well, of course, now that AOL/Time Warner had decided they no longer wanted to feature pro wrestling on its networks, Nitro and Thunder no longer had a home.
 Vince McMahon now had nothing but an open road ahead of him, and the sale of WCW moved quickly from there.
 On Friday, March 23, 2001, a press conference was held announcing the sale of WCW to the WWF.
 The Monday Night War was over.
 WCW had been defeated and purchased by its own competition.

 Eric Bischoff truly wanted to change the direction, look, and feel of WCW moving forward if he could purchase the company.
 He had been writing new creative for top tier wrestlers, planning to move the organization’s home base to Las Vegas, and tape weekly TV shows in a 3000-seat venue at the Hard Rock Cafe that was being built at the time.
 Bischoff hoped to start small and eventually get back into competition with Vince McMahon and the WWF.